 Ontario's offer to education workers insufficient to keep with living costs: union

-The union representing public high school teachers says the raises the province is offering education workers in a proposed four-year deal aren't enough to keep up with the cost of living.
+The raises the province is offering education workers in a proposed four-year deal aren't enough to keep up with the cost of living, the union representing public high school teachers said Thursday.

 The proposed deal, which would offer a two per cent raise to education workers making less than $40,000 a year and a 1.25 per cent raise to everyone else, gave a first indication of what the Progressive Conservative government is seeking in deals also being negotiated with the four major teachers' unions.

-Littlewood says her union is still in the early stages of bargaining and has yet to receive an offer from the province, but she expects to see a similar proposal.
+Littlewood said her union is still in the early stages of bargaining and has yet to receive an offer from the province, but she expects to see a similar proposal.

+Offering only a 1.25 per cent increase, after raises were capped at one per cent for several years, is "not respectful for the work that's being done," she said.

+"We are having difficulty retaining workers, hiring workers.
+You're not going to get them this way," she said.

 The previous contracts were subject to legislation known as Bill 124, introduced by the government in 2019, that capped wage increases to one per cent a year for three years for public sector workers.